 There is no Gates application separate from the Cambridge graduate application (GRADSAF).
 That application includes a supplemental personal essay for the Gates Cambridge Scholarship and another for the Cambridge Commonwealth Trust and the Cambridge Overseas Research Trusts.

-Applications from US citizens are due October 16.
-Applications from non-US citizens are due December 4.
+2016 Application Deadlines have not yet been announced.
+Applications from US citizens were due October 14, 2015.
+Applications from non-US citizens were due December 2, 2015.

-All applications will be reviewed at Cambridge and selected candidates will be interviewed, US citizens in February and non-US citizens, often by phone or Skype, in March.
+All applications will be reviewed at Cambridge and selected candidates will be interviewed, US citizens in February and non-US citizens, often by phone or Skype, in late January or early February.